 Licorice is also a key player in adrenal health, helping to support healthy energy levels throughout the day.
 One factor in what’s commonly called “adrenal fatigue” are your body’s levels of cortisol and cortisone.
 Your body naturally produces cortisol in the morning and in some people experiencing issues it quickly begins converting it to cortisone, causing a sharp drop.
 We commonly think of cortisol as the “stress hormone”, but if your body converts all your cortisol too quickly, you can actually have trouble regulating crucial functions like metabolism, inflammation and energy.

 Licorice partially inhibits the enzyme 11-beta-hydroxysteroid dehydrogenase, slowing this conversion so that your cortisol levels can stick around just a little longer to help boost fatigued energy levels.
-This is one of the reasons I incorporate licorice root in my Adrenal Support formula, and recommend taking it in the morning.

 Additional Benefits of Licorice Root